sathyasheelans/sathyasheelans/README.md

 #  About Me:
-Experienced Electrical and Computer Engineer specializing in autonomous vehicle sensors and road safety.
-Expert in Lidar architecture, robotics, and software development for simulation and analysis tools.
-Demonstrates a strong track record in testing and analyzing critical components including Lidar, cameras, and V2X systems.
-Skilled in managing multiple projects in fast-paced environments, ensuring seamless system integration and enhanced functionality.
+System/Application Software Engineer specializing in autonomous vehicle sensors and lidar architecture.
+Skilled in deep learning, computer vision, and robotics, with expertise in testing and integrating lidar, cameras, and V2X systems.
+Experienced in customer engagement and project management, delivering tailored solutions to meet diverse client needs.

 ## 🌐 Socials: